Acton, Texas

-Acton is an unincorporated community located approximately 7 mi due east of Granbury on the Brazos River in Hood County, Texas, United States.
-Acton was formerly called Commanche Peak and was later renamed to Acton, possibly after the old English word meaning "oak town", a reference to the large stands of oak trees in the vicinity.
+Acton is an unincorporated community located about 7 mi due east of Granbury on the Brazos River in Hood County, Texas, United States.
+Acton was formerly called Commanche Peak and was later renamed to Acton, possibly after the Old English word meaning "oak town", a reference to the large stands of oak trees in the vicinity.

 It is the home of Acton State Historic Site, which is the burial site of Elizabeth Crockett, second wife of Davy Crockett.
 The site consists of 0.006 acre, which makes it the smallest state historical site in Texas (previously the smallest state park, until the Texas Parks and Wildlife Department transferred management of all its historical sites to the Texas Historical Commission).
 The Acton Nature Center of Hood County is open to anyone who enjoys the peace and quiet of nature at its finest.
-Hiking and bike trails will lead you around the center's 80 acre park.
+Hiking and bike trails lead one around the center's 80 acre park.

-Acton is part of the Granbury, Texas Micropolitan Statistical Area.
-A large portion of the area is in the DeCordova ETJ.
-Acton/DCBE Fire Department, United Cooperative Services and AMUD provide services to the area.
+Acton is part of the Granbury, Texas micropolitan statistical area.

 In 1990, the population was about 450 people.